rodrigocfaria/filechooser/README.md

 * Kivy

 ## How to use
+Run with `py filechooser.py`.
 When you click the OK button on its screen, a file called `filechooser_result` will be written in the folder which filechooser is running.
 Just read it.
+This program is not meant to be used alone, but with other program that call it.

 ## What is a "pasu file"?
 I wrote this program because I needed for another program.
 Modify the code to fit your needs.